poeli/GOTTCHA2/docs/tutorial.md

 ## What's new

-Recent GOTTCHA2 releases through v2.4.0 include several workflow changes that are worth knowing before you start:
+The current development version is v2.5.0.
+It includes several workflow changes that are worth knowing before you start:

+- **Direct Oxford Nanopore profiling**: `-np/--nanopore` now maps intact ONT reads by default and resolves competing alignments at the species level.
+The earlier 150 bp chunk workflow remains available with `--ont-chunk`.
+- **ONT mapping controls**: direct mode exposes the maximum number of secondary candidates, their minimum score ratio, and the minimum species support through `--ont-max-secondary`, `--ont-secondary-ratio`, and `--ont-min-species-support`.
 - **Fast prefiltering mode**: `fast-profile` uses `sylph` to prefilter the reference set before read mapping while producing results comparable to the standard `profile` workflow.
 Depending on the sample and database, it often reduces runtime by about 5–10× and memory usage by roughly 2–10×.
 - **Current CLI**: the supported entry points are `profile`, `fast-profile`, `extract`, `sam2bam`, `download`, and `version`.
 - **Updated identity handling**: the reported `SNI_SCORE` is based on consensus identity rather than the legacy read-weighted identity metric.